mgarin/weblaf/README.md

 Artifacts
 ----------
-You can always find all WebLaF releases in the "releases" section:<br>
+You can always find all WebLaF artifacts in the "releases" section:<br>
 https://github.com/mgarin/weblaf/releases

 Here are the direct links for the latest release: